What Is a Warehouse Management System (WMS)?

 How Does a Warehouse Management System Work?

 - Picking and Packing – When an order comes through, it must be quickly and accurately picked from its storage location to match a client’s order.
 A WMS should generate pick lists for each picker to retrieve items in the most efficient way.
 From there, a packer will place items securely in a shipping container.
+A WMS uses a variety of methods for picking and packing, including wave picking, batch picking, and zone picking.

 - Reporting – Your software not only tracks where the inventory is in the system, but it can provide records that summarize the health of the overall system.
 These reports indicate how quickly orders are fulfilled and how accurate your fulfillment is, leading to data-driven decisions.